byroot/byroot.github.io/_posts/2025-10-28-string-literals.markdown

 The migration plan is that in a yet to be defined future version, these deprecation warnings would be visible by default, and then in a further version, frozen string literals would become the default.

-## Mesuring The Performance Impact
+## Measuring The Performance Impact

 Just like in the previous discussions back in 2014, [Yusuke Endoh (mame)](https://github.com/mame) objected to the change, arguing that the performance benefits of frozen string literals were never properly measured because back in 2014, lots of code wasn't compatible so it wasn't possible to measure.